tragle/ragle.io/articles/6-option.md

 }
 ```

-You can see in the first line of the function that it produces an `Option<&str>`, that is, either `Some` string slice, or `None`.
+You can see in the first line of the function that it produces an `Option<&str>`, i.e. either `Some` string slice, or `None`.
 These two branches appear in the last few lines of the function, which returns either `Some(title.trim())` or `None`.
 (The `trim` method removes extra whitespace.)
 Whatever code calls `get_title` must handle both cases.
 The markdown file may have a title, or it might not.

 In life and in code, we must deal in uncertainties.
 Does the Java consultant at a munitions testing outfit have the option to not write a database-migration job, since doing so would only further enable the ever-bloodier perpetuation of the by now fully entrenched military-industrial complex?
 If the consultant doesn’t complete the task, the company won’t have the job in a timely manner, and the consultant won’t have a job, period.